Nikkei slips back below 9,000 before US jobs data

 By Lisa Twaronite and Ayai Tomisawa

-TOKYO, Sept 2 Japan's Nikkei stock average fell on Friday, slipping back below the 9,000 level as profit-taking emerged after six straight days of gains and ahead of a key U.S. jobs report, while machinery stocks lost ground after weak capital spending data.
+TOKYO, Sept 2 Japan's Nikkei stock average fell on Friday, slipping back below the 9,000 level as profit-taking emerged after six straight days of gains and following a drop in U.S. shares ahead of a key jobs report.

-After sliding almost 9 percent in August, the Nikkei has managed to stage a 4.9 percent climb in the last six sessions but for now, uncertainty about the strength of the global economy is capping the upside.
+The Nikkei slid nearly 9 percent in August and while most market participants expect September to be a better month, uncertainty about the strength of the global economy continues to cap the upside.

 A decline in the employment component of the Institute for Supply Management's factory activity index on Thursday has heightened worries that U.S. nonfarm payroll data due later on Friday will be worse than some had initially believed.